ken0361/Group_Project/Portfolio/System Design.md

 <img src="./images/web3.jpg" width = "250" height = "400" align=center />

 #### 2. Query and Reserve books
 In this page, the users can search and reserve books via MQTT communicating with the desktop.
-The topic for sending query request is “WEB_query ", and " response_to_WEB " is the topic for acquiring detailed nformation.
+The topic for sending query request is “WEB_query ", and " response_to_WEB " is the topic for acquiring detailed information.

 By clicking the “Query” button, the user can search book with either its name or the author name.
-At the same time, it send the message to the desktop via MQTT and received the relative information.
+At the same time, it sent the message to the desktop via MQTT and received the relative information.
 The received message is parsed and displayed on the web page.

 #### 3. Notifications
-check the reservations and receive the notification when the book returned to the library (receive the message from stack)
+This page will check the reservations from certain users and receive the notification when the book returned to the library (receive the message from M5stack)

 ## User stories
 ### Desktop